luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   #quote(block: true)[
     #strong[H2a:]
-    _On channels of populist parties, we expect a positive relationship between a videos' amount of contained populism and it's user engagment._
+    _For content of populist parties, we expect a positive relationship between a videos' amount of populism and it's user engagment._

     #strong[H2b:]
-    _On non-populist channels, we expect no positive relationship between a videos' amount of populism and user engagement._
+    _For content of non-populist channels, we expect no positive relationship between a videos' amount of populism and user engagement._
   ]